ImagoXV/NanoASV/README.md

 This allows for phylogeny of unknown OTUs and 16S based phylogeny taxonomical estimation of the entity.

 ## Phylosequization
-Alignements results, taxonomy and clustered unknown entities are used to produce a phyloseq opbject: NanoASV.rdata In the future, I will add the phylogeny and the tree.
-But at the moment, the efficient way would be to produce a tree from SILVA database reference sequence.
+Alignements results, taxonomy, clustered unknown entities and 16S based phylogeny tree are used to produce a phyloseq opbject: NanoASV.rdata
 Please refer to the metadata.csv file in Minimal dataset to be sure to input the correct file format for phyloseq to produce a correct phyloseq object.
 In the future, I will add a possibility to just start from output results if metadata.csv is bad format You can choose not to remove Eukaryota, Chloroplasta and Mitochondria sequences (pruned by default) using --r_cleaning 0